HITECHCRIME/HC_SG128_Roped/README.md

 i'd rather say no

 STICK IT IN THE POCKET FOR SURVIVAL
-HIDE IT UNDER BREATH, wrapped up?
+HIDE IT (what happens) UNDER BREATH, wrapped up?
 DIG IT UP, GRAVEYARD

 suck it up braveheart